ZEISS-PiWeb/PiWeb-Api/_pages/022-configuration.md

 token          | ```CancellationToken``` | Parameter is optional and gives the possibility to cancel the asyncronous call.
 {% endcapture %}

-{% include sdkFunctionFieldset.html caption="DeleteAllAttributeDefinitions" description="Deletes all attributes of the configuration" parameter={{parameterTable}} %}
+{% include sdkFunctionFieldset.html caption="DeleteAllAttributeDefinitions" description="Deletes all attributes of the configuration" %}

 {% include exampleFieldset.html caption="Delete all attributes of the configuration" %}
 {{ site.headers['request'] | markdownify }}